S1mplector/S1mplector/README.md

 ## About Me

 I'm a psychologically minded developer with a passion for QA and Usability Testing.
-I specialize in crafting **optimized, lightweight applications** with easy to use user interfaces that deliver great user experiences.
+I specialize in crafting **optimized, lightweight standalone applications** with easy to use user interfaces that deliver great user experiences.
+I try to keep all of my software as dependency free as possible, and do most things from scratch.

 My work emphasizes **test-driven development** to build reliable, maintainable software.
 I'm dedicated to creating tools that make technology more accessible and enjoyable for everyone.